yuexiaofeng/yuexiaofeng.github.io/_posts/2024-03-03-ai-notes-llm.md

 [^fn2]:[Llama 2](https://llama.meta.com/llama2){:target="_blank"} is the 2nd generation of LLaMA, which stands for Large Language Model Meta AI (kinda genius wordplay.
 I love it!).
 [^fn3]:Based on Stanford's [Artificial Intelligence Index Report 2022](https://aiindex.stanford.edu/wp-content/uploads/2022/03/2022-AI-Index-Report_Master.pdf){:target="_blank"}, In 2020, 1 in every 5 CS students who graduated with PhD degrees specialized in artificial intelligence / machine learning, the most popular specialty in the past decade.
 From 2010 to 2020, the majority of AI PhDs in the United States headed to industry while a small fraction took government jobs.
 [^fn4]: Singapore is offering [subsidies](https://www.skillsfuture.gov.sg/initiatives/mid-career/credit#:~:text=From%201%20May%202024%2C%20Singaporeans,the%20SkillsFuture%20Level%2DUp%20Programme.){:target="_blank"} for citizens over 40 to pursue further education and learn new skills, starting from May 2024.
+[^fn5]: Interestingly, just like the factions in *Three Body*, we also have different (perhaps debatable too) movements and philosophies towards AI, noticeably E/acc (effective accelerationist), and OpenAI's [Superalignment](https://openai.com/blog/introducing-superalignment){:target="_blank"} etc.
-[^fn5]:[Artificial general intelligence](https://aws.amazon.com/what-is/artificial-general-intelligence/){:target="_blank"} (AGI) is a field of theoretical AI research that attempts to create software with human-like intelligence and the ability to self-teach.
+[^fn6]:[Artificial general intelligence](https://aws.amazon.com/what-is/artificial-general-intelligence/){:target="_blank"} (AGI) is a field of theoretical AI research that attempts to create software with human-like intelligence and the ability to self-teach.
 The aim is for the software to be able to perform tasks that it is not necessarily trained or developed for.